reitowo/Arcade.Launcher/README.md

 Go [`Release`](https://github.com/cnSchwarzer/Arcade.Launcher/releases).

-The repo 'cnSchwarzer/Arcade' has been DMCA takedown by lowiro.
+The repo `cnSchwarzer/Arcade` has been DMCA takedown by lowiro, also being deleted by me.
 So there will be no source code here.

 ## To lowiro: